parshap/nextcaltrain/README.md

 Schedule data [is provided by Caltrain\*][schedule data] in the [GTFS][] format.
 This data is stored in its original format in the `data/` directory and also as JSON in `data.json`.
+This data can be updated using the `update-data` script.

 \*You must fill out [this agreement][agreement] to download schedule data from Caltrain.